 Meet Alysse Wafer – Melbourne based food stylist, a writer and marketer.
-She combines these passions by creating bespoke productions and events, documented on her website.
+She combines these passions by creating bespoke productions and events, which she documents on her website “Wafer”.

-New Zealand born, Alysse grew up amongst a family of devout foodies who enjoyed cooking and eating together and meticulously planned out each meal of the day.
+New Zealand born, Alysse grew up among a family of devout foodies who enjoyed cooking and eating together, meticulously planning out each meal of the day.

-Today her parents own and run an organic Feijoa farm on the North Island, while her brother – a trained chef – manages a local vineyard and cellar door.
+Today her parents own and run an organic Feijoa farm on the North Island, while her brother – a trained chef – manages a local vineyard and cellar door bear by.

-Her parent’s farming business has greatly impacted her approach to food, and Alysse has developed a deep respect for food producers from stints working on the orchard – and more than ever champions cooking what is in season.
+Her parent’s farming business has greatly impacted her approach to food, and Alysse has developed a deep respect for food producers from stints working on the orchard.
+Today championing cooking what’s in season more than ever.

 Arriving in Melbourne to study, almost a decade ago, Alysse has made it home – inspired by the local food and arts scene and the work of local legends such as Stephanie Alexander and her contemporaries, including Julia Ostero.